-Golden Gate Trail is a 3.9 mile loop trail located near Paradise Inn, WA and is rated as moderate.
+Golden Gate Trail is a 3.9 mile loop trail located near Paradise Inn, Washington and is rated as moderate.
 The trail is primarily used for hiking and is accessible from July until September.

 Great morning hike.
 Kids can manage it too.
 Start off by going to Myrtle Falls and then continue up Golden Gate.
 Like other reviewers have mentioned you can stop at the bottom of the switch backs and enjoy the view before heading down.

 Great day, 32 degrees and light snows itch occasional sun breaks.
 Broke trail up the lower part of the Golden Gate Trail in fresh snow.

 The Golden Gate is a nice way to chop off a mile or so, off the standard full Skyline loop.
 Going to the base of the switchbacks and turning around is a nice morning sunrise hike: flowers, waterfalls, views of Rainier. . .
 Hard morning hike to beat!
 You can not see Mt Baker from Paradise.
 Opppps . .
 Arrive at Paradise no later than 9:00am on the weekends.

 The Golden Gate trail contained a nice hike just a little ways from the Paradise Lodge, that had about 6 or 7 switchbacks, but most of the way it was a very easy hike.
 I got onto this trail after getting off of the Panorama Point/Skyline trail.
 I recccomend this trail to anyone who would like a moderate hike.